Jabir-Empire/Jabir-Empire.github.io/README.md

-# Welcome to Jabir Empire GitHub repo

 ## What's Jabir Empire?

-A new sovereign nation.

-## Where's Jabir Empire?

-Antarctica, Marie Byrd Land.
+Jabir Empire is a new nation, placed in Marie Byrd Land, Antarctica.
+Jabir Empire has been started as an "unrecognized state", and it will become recognized by some states soon.